xraypy/xraylarch/doc/installation.rst

 If are already using an existing `Anaconda Python`_, you may want to install Larch into that environment or create a new environment for it.
-This is definitely possible.
 Larch uses many of the common "scipy ecosystem" packages.
 The main must-have packages are `numpy`, `scipy`, `matplotlib`, and `h5py`.
 In addition, the following extra packages that you may need include:

    * `wxpython`: needed for all plotting, graphics and GUI applications.
    * `pymatgen`: needed for handling CIF files to generate Feff input files.